Franklin County profile

 Summary

-Agriculture, food manufacturing, health care, education, and industrial sectors play pivotal roles in Franklin County's robust economy.
-The county's agricultural sector, especially food manufacturing, is a cornerstone of local employment and economic stability.
-In 2023, the county reported approximately 36,917 jobs and an average annual unemployment rate of 5.7%.
+Agriculture, food manufacturing, health care, education and industrial sectors continue to play pivotal roles in Franklin County’s robust economy.
+The agricultural sector and particularly food manufacturing remains a cornerstone of local employment and economic stability.
+In 2024, the county reported approximately 37,595 jobs and an average annual unemployment rate of 5.7%.
 Health care and education are significant employment sectors, underpinning the local economy.

 Franklin County geographic overview